cboydstun/bounce-v3/orders.md

 if (results._meta && results._meta.isBlackoutDate) {
   setIsDateAtCapacity(true);
   setDateCapacityMessage(
     "This date is unavailable for booking.
-Please select another date or call 512-210-0194 to inquire about additional availability."
+Please select another date or call 512-210-0194 to inquire about additional availability.", );
-  );
 } else if (results._meta && results._meta.dateAtCapacity) {
   setIsDateAtCapacity(true);
   setDateCapacityMessage(
     `This date has reached its maximum booking capacity (${results._meta.totalBookings}/${results._meta.maxBookings}).
-Please select another date or call 512-210-0194 to inquire about additional availability.`
+Please select another date or call 512-210-0194 to inquire about additional availability.`, );
-  );
 } else {
   setIsDateAtCapacity(false);